heiniglab/multiomics-network-inference/README.md

-Note that we actually removed the data for the following sentinel, since at the moment it is too unconvenient to wait for the results of this snp in the pipeline (>900 nodes): rs60626639
+Note that we actually removed the data for the following sentinel, since at the moment it is too unconvenient to wait for the results of this snp in the pipeline (>900 nodes): rs60626639 rs79755767

 ###
 # pipeline
 ###

-The pipeline is described as a snakemake pipeline.
+The pipeline is implemented as a snakemake pipeline.
-However, the already existing scripts merely have been altered such that they allow execution using snakemake and likely more improvements could/should be done.
+However, the already existing scripts merely have been altered such that they allow execution using snakemake and more improvements should be done.

 Modifications too the pipeline can be done in